Digital nomads: Living the dream

 Secure your WordPress site.

-First things first: Keep your WordPress installation up to date!
 If your blog is powered by WordPress, be sure to run updates for WordPress and any plugins you’re using.
 WordPress frequently pushes out updates with patches to fix security vulnerabilities.

 Also, make sure that you’re making regular backups (services like WPEngine create automatic backups) to stay protected if your WordPress installation falls prey to a malicious attack.

-Top Plugins for WordPress
+Top plugins for WordPress